 separate reasons for being on the Moon).

-about the size of the colony, the size and frequency of shipments from
+And these assumptions about the size of the colony, the size and frequency

-Earth, and so on, are critical to writing stories that are accurate and
+of shipments from Earth, and so on, are critical to writing stories that are

 to prove that, in fact, we had thought all of that through, and thus